healthrx.com

 How is insomnia diagnosed?

-Diagnosis is clinical and based on reported sleep difficulty occurring at least three nights per week for three months or more, combined with daytime impairment.
-A two-week sleep diary, validated questionnaires like the Insomnia Severity Index, and sometimes wrist actigraphy are used.
-Polysomnography (in-lab sleep study) is reserved for cases where sleep apnea, REM sleep behavior disorder, or periodic limb movement disorder is suspected.
+Diagnosis is clinical and requires adequate sleep opportunity plus meaningful daytime effects, not duration alone.
+A prospective sleep diary, validated questionnaires such as the Insomnia Severity Index, and sometimes wrist actigraphy can help.
+Polysomnography is used when another disorder such as sleep apnea, REM sleep behavior disorder, or periodic limb movements is suspected.

 When should I worry about insomnia?